-1. Foreign companies were granted exemption under the previous Companies Act.
+1. Foreign companies were granted an exemption under the previous Companies Act.

 2. Foreign companies are exempted under any treaty to which Nigeria is a party.

-- Foreign companies invited to Nigeria by or on the approval of federal government to execute any specified individual project.
+1. Foreign companies invited to Nigeria by or on the approval of the federal government to execute any specified individual project.

-- Foreign companies which are in Nigeria for the execution of specific individual loan project on behalf of a donor country or international organization.
+2. Foreign companies which are in Nigeria for the execution of specific individual loan projects on behalf of a donor country or international organization.

-- Foreign government owned companies engaged solely in export promotion activities.
-For instance, A Chinese Government owned company specializing in manufacture of computer chips, comes into Nigeria to promote export of silicon and sharp sand for making computer chips.
+3. Foreign government-owned companies engaged solely in export promotion activities.
+For instance, A Chinese Government owned company specializing in the manufacture of computer chips comes into Nigeria to promote the export of silicon and sharp sand for making computer chips.

-- Engineering consultant and technical experts engaged on any individual specialist project under contract with any of the government in the federation or their agencies with anybody or person, where such contract has been approved by the federal government.
+4. Engineering consultants and technical experts engaged on any individual specialist project under contract with any of the government in the federation or their agencies with anybody or person, where such contract has been approved by the federal government.
 Experts could be individuals operating as a firm or company.

-Foreign companies upon obtaining an exemption, has the status of an unregistered company.
+Foreign companies upon obtaining an exemption have the status of an unregistered company.
 It is nevertheless obliged to file annual returns with the Corporate Affairs Commission in the prescribed format.

 REQUIREMENTS FOR REGISTERING A FOREIGN (PRIVATE) COMPANY IN NIGERIA.